Funding Circle Review

 You can instant deposit via debit card or use a bank transfer which takes up to three business days.

 Does Funding Circle Offer an Innovative Finance ISA?

 What Are The Different Lender Products?

-Funding Circle now only offers two auto-bid products lending on businesses and property development loans.
-The two products are Balanced with an annual targeted return of 7.5% and Conservative with an annual targeted return of 4.8% after bad debts and fees.
-See below for more.
+Funding Circle offers two auto-bid products lending on businesses and property development loans.
+The two products are Balanced with an annual targeted return of 7.2% and Conservative with an annual targeted return of 4.8% after bad debts and fees.
+See below for more information.

 Is Auto-Investing Available?